 A look at 9mm MP5 Magazines

 The H&K MP5 is an icon around the world.
-Even its silhouette is recognizeable to anyone who has seen a movie or video game with guns in them.
-Here, close your eyes and think of the MP5 shape.
-What does the magazine look like to you?
+Even its silhouette is recognizable to anyone who has seen a movie or video game with guns in them.
+Here, close your eyes and think of the shape.
+What do MP5 magazines look like to you?

 I bet it looks something like this.

-The standard curved mag of the HK MP5 is a steel box that holds 30 rounds of 9mm in a double stack column.
-Empty the magazine weighs around 179 grams.
-The curvature is supposed to help feed 9mm rounds although at one time H&K did make a straight magazine.
+The standard curved HK MP5 magazine is a steel box that holds 30 rounds of 9mm in a double stack column.
+Empty, the magazine weighs around 179 grams.
+The curvature is supposed to help feed 9mm rounds, although at one time H&K did make a straight magazine.